jundalisay/superblist/content/en/material/principles/part-2/chapter-01b.md

 In outer space, the bucket will be a torus and the water will form a donut shape since there is no band with the Earth.

-Proper Time passes faster on a mountain because it covers more space for the same amount of Coordinate time, so Proper time adjusts accordingly.
+ because it covers more space for the same amount of Coordinate time, so Proper time adjusts accordingly.

 Let's say 2 mountain proper milliseconds pass for every 1 sea proper millisecond.
 This is to compensate for the 1 coordinate millisecond taken by the perspective of guy at sealevel who really bases both measurements from the center of the Earth.
 Proof is that the Hafele–Keating experiment showed difference between East and West travel.